jaeyk/hssw/README.md

 Please sign up using your Berkeley email address.
 An organizer will approve your membership to the forum.

-We meet on a Friday at 12:00 pm.
+We meet monthly on Fridays at noon.
 A light lunch will be provided.
 See you there!